Abhirajps/task-manager/README.md

 2)Enable users to log jogging, walking, cycling, and other activities.

 3)Permit users to create custom fitness objectives, including daily step counts, distance traveled, or calories burned.
-Provide options for immediate and long-term goals.

 4)Provide a log for users to record precise exercises, session length, and activity intensity.